May 6, 2021

 Physicist Seth Fraden is developing a new generation of machines modeled on living creatures.
 His latest invention might one day treat disease by swimming its way through our blood.

-Associate professor of physics Matthew Headrick researches one of the most cutting-edge ideas in theoretical physics.
+Professor of Physics Matthew Headrick researches one of the most cutting-edge ideas in theoretical physics.
 It proposes that the universe is a three-dimensional image projected off a two-dimensional surface, much like a hologram emerges from a sheet of photographic film.

 April 4, 2018